StarlingUAS/starling_simple_offboard/README.md

 # Starling Simple Offboard

 This project provides a simple offboard controller for drones running mavros in ROS2.
-This began as a port of the simple_offboard controller written by CopterExpress for use with the [Clover Drone Platform](https://github.com/CopterExpress/clover).
+This began as a port of the simple_offboard controller node written by CopterExpress for use with the [Clover Drone Platform](https://github.com/CopterExpress/clover).

 This package contains both the controller `simple_offboard` node as well as the srvs seperately in `simple_offboard_msgs` for development of controllers which use this node.